List of Roseanne and The Conners characters: Leon Carp

+Chuckie Mitchell

+Chuck "Chuckie" Mitchell is played by James Pickens Jr. Chuckie is married to Anne Marie Mitchell and is friends with Dan and Roseanne from high school, having played football with Dan.
+They reignite their friendship after a chance encounter in the season 3 episode, "Bird Is the Word".
+After, he and Dan regularly play poker together, watch football, as well as go into business together with Bob and Roger.
+His being of African-American descent is partially why they're approved for a construction job at a prison.
+He and Anne-Marie have one child, Chuckie Jr. He remains close to Dan throughout the series and also in "The Conners."

+Anne-Marie Mitchell

+Anne-Marie Mitchell is played by Adilah Barnes.
+Anne-Marie is married to Chuckie Mitchell, whom she met in high school.
+She recognizes Roseanne as their children are in trouble for giving the middle finger during a class photo, and they reminisce about spending time being mischievous in high school.
+After her introduction in the season three episode, "Bird Is the Word" she is seen regularly spending time with Roseanne and Jackie and their friend group gossiping.
+She has one child with her husband, Chuckie Jr. She remains friends with Roseanne and the family throughout the series and follow-up series "The Conners."
+Her sense of humor is similar to Rosanne's in the series.

 Ed Conner

 Ed Conner is played by Ned Beatty.
 Ed is Dan's father, a charming traveling salesman who always brings presents for the grandchildren.
 Dan has a troubled history with his father, and Roseanne tries to keep the peace between the two.
 The family likes Ed, but Dan grew up feeling neglected with Ed seldom being home and his mother's mental illness, in addition to verbal slights that Ed targets towards Dan (e.g., when Dan questions Ed dating Crystal, Ed makes a rude crack about Dan being "interested" in Crystal).
 It usually takes little to no time for Dan to become annoyed by his father's presence.
 All this was unknown to Dan until Crystal revealed it to Roseanne.
 Ed hoped to provide Dan with at least one stable parent as he would often be gone on sales trips during Dan's adolescence.
 He wants to learn from his past actions and be a better father and husband.
 He loves his son despite their troubled relationship, and also loves the rest of his family.
 He marries Crystal and has two children with her (Ed Jr. and Angela), who are significantly younger than their half-brother, Dan.
-He is said to have died in The Conners.
-It appears he was no longer with Crystal and was living alone.
+He is said to have died in The Conners; it appears he was no longer with Crystal and was living alone.